Abdallahyasser14/California-Houses-prices-data/README.md

-Here’s a polished and professional **GitHub README.md** version of your project, formatted with Markdown and emojis for visual appeal and readability:

----

 # 🧠 Machine Learning Algorithms from Scratch: Linear Regression

 This project implements several **core machine learning algorithms from scratch** using only standard Python libraries like **NumPy**.